-Assembly Bill 540 is a law that was passed in 2001 by the California legislature.
-This law is written for students who are undocumented or a U.S. Citizen/Permanent Resident who attended High School in California.
+Assembly Bill 540 is a law that was passed in 2001 by the California legislature and was recently amended with AB 2000.
+The law were written for students who are undocumented or a U.S. Citizen/Permanent Resident who attended High School in California.
 If these students meet specific requirements, they are able to pay ‘resident fees’ instead of ‘non-resident fees’ if they attend a CA public institution of higher education.

 Filling out the Affidavit: